Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Experimental Setup

 \subsection{Implementation Details}

-\textbf{Software and Language Selection.} Although \ourtool{} is designed to be language-agnostic, we focus on implementing a prototype for Android development.
-We make this decision for two reasons.
+\textbf{Software Platform Selection.} We choose Android development as our test scenario, primarily for three reasons.
 First, Android powers billions of devices worldwide, making it one of the most widely adopted software platforms~\cite{AbdulKadir2024,han2024survey}.
-However, it has never been evaluated in the end-to-end software development task.
-Second, compared to widely evaluated Python and Web development, Android development is inherently complex, involving stricter system constraints, diverse hardware interactions, and intricate application lifecycles.
-Moreover, the default programming language for Android development is Kotlin, which is a low-resource programming language with relatively limited corpora available for training~\cite{Kotlin-ML}.
-These factors together make Android a more challenging testbed to evaluate the effectiveness, robustness, and generality of \agent{}s in software development.
+However, it has never been evaluated in any end-to-end software development research.
+Second, compared to widely evaluated Python and Web development, Android development is inherently complex, involving strict system constraints, diverse hardware interactions, and intricate application lifecycles.
+Third, the default programming language for Android development is Kotlin, which is a low-resource programming language with limited corpora available for training~\cite{Kotlin-ML}.
+These factors together make Android a more challenging testbed to evaluate the effectiveness and generality of \agent{}s in software development.

-\textbf{Workflow Implementation.} Following the FDD-inspired framework described in Section~\ref{sec:method}, we implement \ourtool{} for Android development on top of \textit{LangGraph}~\cite{langchain_langgraph_2024}, which is the widely used in prior work~\cite{mandulapalli2025development,sharma2025optimised,akilesh2025multi}.
+\textbf{Workflow Implementation.} We implement \ourtool{} for Android development on top of \textit{LangGraph}~\cite{langchain_langgraph_2024}, which is widely used in prior work~\cite{mandulapalli2025development,sharma2025optimised,akilesh2025multi}.
 The workflow requires two inputs: (i) a natural language requirements description; and (ii) the path to a scaffold project generated by the official Android Studio IDE, serving as the execution environment.
-Except for the requirement document generated by the Business Analyst and the development plan generated by the Chief Programmer, all other intermediate outputs are stored in a structured JSON output, which is convenient for management and context retrieval.
-To balance effectiveness and efficiency, we limit the number of extracted feature sets to no more than four.
-For tool integration, we implement tools to read, create, and edit files, and bind them to the underlying LLMs through \textit{LangGraph}.
-In particular, we follow the practice of Claude Code~\cite{Claude-Code} and adopt a search–substitute strategy to apply code diffs on existing files, where the agent is instructed to output both the original and revised code blocks, which are then automatically substituted into the corresponding files.
-The memory optimization for the programmer agent can also be implemented in \textit{LangGraph} by integrating it into the \texttt{states} field of the workflow.
+Except for the requirement document, all intermediate outputs are stored in JSON output, which facilitates management and context retrieval.
+Based on preliminary experiments, we limit the number of extracted feature sets to no more than four to balance effectiveness and efficiency.
+For tool integration, we implement tools to read, create, and edit files.
+Following Claude Code~\cite{Claude-Code}, we adopt a search–substitute strategy to apply code diffs, where the agent outputs both original and revised code blocks for automatic substitution.